Execute SQL Task

 Troubleshooting the Execute SQL Task

 You can log the calls that the Execute SQL task makes to external data providers.
 You can use this logging capability to troubleshoot the SQL commands that the Execute SQL task runs.
 To log the calls that the Execute SQL task makes to external data providers, enable package logging and select the Diagnostic event at the package level.
-For more information, see Troubleshooting Package Execution.
+For more information, see Troubleshooting Tools for Package Execution.

 Sometimes a SQL command or stored procedure returns multiple result sets.
 These result sets include not only rowsets that are the result of SELECT queries, but single values that are the result of errors of RAISERROR or PRINT statements.
 Whether the task ignores errors in result sets that occur after the first result set depends on the type of connection manager that is used: